 - Funding for most programs relies on outside grants and fellowships, Penn does not have much influence over the stipend/funding levels for these schools/departments

-- No other union (public or private) has increased funding for any program, indicating to us that unions are not effective at increasing funding
+- No other union (public or private) has increased funding for any program, because funding is a strictly academic issue

-- Similarly, no other union contract has any mention of increased IP right, leading us to the same conclusions as funding
+- No other union contract has any mention of increased IP right

 As graduate students, we are focused on completing our degrees, regardless of whether it is in the form of teaching, research, or some combination of the two.
-Our stipends and funding can have the most direct impact on our progress on our degree.
-GET-UP has repeatedly stated that they will be able to increase our funding and stipends while addressing intellectual property rights.
+GET-UP has repeatedly stated that they will be able to increase our funding, while addressing intellectual property rights.
 While the union can claim that there will be dramatic improvements, it is important to focus on what is obtainable, and what other graduate student unions have won previously.

 Nothing is more controversial in academy (or industry) as who owns intellectual property.
 The recent CRISPR court cases show that patent/IP disputes can drag out for years.
 It is unclear how GET-UP would even improve our IP rights considering that we receive the same share as faculty under Penn’s IP contract (see 4.0.18 INVENTORS).
 All of Penn’s employees (including graduate students) are covered under the same contract and it is highly unlikely that GET-UP would be able to negotiate a IP separate contract with Penn.
 In fact, no other union (NYU or public university) contract addresses IP rights.
 The NYU contract states that graduate students will receive “appropriate acknowledgement”, which is not a strong commitment to protecting IP rights (see ARTICLE VIII-PROFESSIONAL CONDITION).